Homap/ClusterUse/git_github.md

 `Enter file in which to save the key (/home/homap/.ssh/id_ed25519): /home/homap/.ssh/id_ed25519_multi_express` Change the name.
 Here I changed from ed25519 to id_ed25519_multi_express to have a project specific deploy key.
 You can just enter if you don't want a passphrase, otherwise, add one.

-Start ssh agent in the background and add the key to it.
+8. Start ssh agent in the background and add the key to it.

-# Add the deploy key to the repository
+9. Add the deploy key to the repository

-# Copy the content of file ~/.ssh/id_ed25519_multi_express.pub and paste as deploy key for the repository on github.
+10. Copy the content of file ~/.ssh/id_ed25519_multi_express.pub and paste as deploy key for the repository on github.
-# To do that, go to the github repository, under Settings, Deploy keys, paste the content and check "Allow write access".
+- To do that, go to the github repository, under Settings, Deploy keys, paste the content and check "Allow write access".

-# Now the key is added to your github.
+11. Now the key is added to your github.
 Activate the ssh-agent in your local repository in Terminal:

-eval "$(ssh-agent -s)"
+`eval "$(ssh-agent -s)"`

-ssh-add ~/.ssh/id_ed25519_multi_express
+`ssh-add ~/.ssh/id_ed25519_multi_express`

-git branch -M main
+`git branch -M main`
-git push -u origin main
+`git push -u origin main`

-# Things to remember
-# When you want to show an image in github, don't forget to also push the image to the repository otherwise it WON't SHOW IT!
+- Things to remember: When you want to show an image in github, don't forget to also push the image to the repository otherwise it WON't SHOW IT!

 Source: # https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github
-8816298Golabi?